 Scientific expertise, the foundation of our activity

 Research and innovation is something we grew up with, and love.
-Almost half the team chose to continue their academic training until the PhD level.
+Nearly half of the team decided to extend the pleasure of their studies up to the PhD level.
 So we launched our own R&D activity: Flowtide.

 What for ?
 To test new methods, discover new tools or open new markets...
 To offer you the best solution to your needs, using our research capacity, our knowledge in neurosciences, neuroergonomics, and more generally in scientific experimentation.